Skip to Main Content

 National Certificate of Educational Achievement (NCEA)

-NCEA has three levels, Level 1 (Year 11), Level 2 (Year 12), Level 3 (Year 13), as well as NZ Scholarship for the most able Level 3 students.
+NCEA has three levels, Level 1 (Year 11), Level 2 (Year 12), and Level 3 (Year 13), as well as NZ Scholarship for the most able Level 3 students.

 At least 50% of the year’s work in most subjects is externally assessed, in general, by means of a three hour examination, and the remaining 50% (depending on the subject) is internally assessed through in-class projects.